 Using cold water when shaving is invigorating and will wake you up better on drowsy mornings.

 The gas used to heat water is a non-renewable source of energy.
 It is ok to use hot water if you have a solar water heater.

 1. You are feverish or over-heated:

-To reduce your body temperature and to cool down, your blood vessels need to dilate to release heat.
-If you use cold water to shave it will constrict your blood vessels instead of dilating them.
+To reduce your body temperature and cool down, your blood vessels must dilate to release heat.
+Using cold water to shave will constrict your blood vessels instead of dilating them.

 2. You suffer from high blood pressure:

 If you use cold water to shave, your blood vessels will contract, increasing the risk of a stroke.